SEO

 Creating Shareable Content

 Creating shareable content is essential for link building, as it allows you to attract links from other websites and increase your online visibility.
-To create shareable content, you need to focus on creating high-quality, engaging, and informative content that provides value to your audience.
-This can include content such as list posts, how-to guides, and industry reports.
+To create shareable content, focus on:

 The first step in any link building campaign is identifying potential sites that might link to you.
 Effective prospecting involves: